-I wasn’t feeling terribly inspired about baking a pumpkin pie for Thanksgiving until I chanced upon a recipe in the New York Times that showed how to make one from scratch– not with a pumpkin, but with butternut squash.
+I wasn't feeling terribly inspired about baking a vegan pumpkin pie for Thanksgiving until I chanced upon a recipe in the New York Times that showed how to make one from scratch-- not with a pumpkin, but with butternut squash.

-I know you are busy to get on with your Thanksgiving cooking, so I’ll leave you now with the recipe.
-Hope everyone’s looking forward to the holidays!
+I know you are busy to get on with your Thanksgiving cooking, so I'll leave you now with the recipe for this scrumptious vegan Pumpkin Pie.
+Hope everyone's looking forward to the holidays!

 - For the crust: